 SVG Summit Showcase Preview: A Roundup of Exhibitor Offerings, Part 1

-The 2013 SVG Summit is fast approaching and will host more exhibitors on the Technology Showcase floor than ever before.
+The 2014 SVG Summit is fast approaching, and the Technology Showcase will host more exhibitors than ever before.
 In the weeks leading up to the Summit, SVG is highlighting the new products and latest technologies that will be on display at the New York Hilton on Dec.
-16 and 17.
+15 and 16.

 AJA Video Systems